Black-fox17/Stable-Diffusion/README.md

 ---

+## Day 2:
+I coded the VAE Auto Encoder, implemented the attention is all you need paper, though i have done something simmilar in my previous tutorial under the Gpt 3 implementation by Andrej Karpathy.
+But this shows a faster and easier way to do it.
+Also i learnt about SILU another form of activation function somehow similar to Relu but due to some reaserch purposes, it is widely consider for the implementatiobn of VAE over Relu.

+## Day 3:
+Today September 5 2:32 AM i will be building the CLIP(COntrastive Language Image Pretaraining).
+The CLIP is a lot similar to the transformer(Attention) as it inherits quite a lot of stuff from it, ALso this is my first time hearing about the GELU activation function which inherits from The Sigmoid Activation Function.

 This README is a work in progress, and I'll continue to update it as I learn more.
 If you’re interested in the technical details or want to follow along, feel free to explore the code and resources linked here!